hdfhtt/CSCI3302_FSVRPLW/README.md

 ### Additional Notes
 1. This project is a programming assignment assessed by the *CSCI 3302: Data Structures & Algorithms 2* course instructed by *Dr. Nurul Liyana Binti Mohamad Zulkufli* and offered by *International Islamic University, Malaysia*.
 2. The python implementation of the this dynamic programming approach can be referred [here](https://github.com/hdfhtt/CSCI3302_FSVRPLW/blob/main/main.py).
 However, the code is not working as some part requires high levels of knowledge to implement and has been labelled as *todo*.
+I also issue the problem in StackOverflow which can be found [here](https://stackoverflow.com/q/75266932/9260075).
 3. The project is licensed under **MIT License**, the terms of which are available in [LICENSE.txt](https://github.com/hdfhtt/CSCI3302_FSVRPLW/blob/main/LICENSE).